elopio/docs/source/index.md

 ---
 Overview
 ========
 <aside class="notice"><b>Please Note:</b> These docs are currently being updated as we approach the launch of Augur.
 The Augur Team plans to have these docs fully updated prior to launching Augur.
-Please bare with us as we update this document and be advised that some of this information is out of date or may be changed prior to launch.
+Please bear with us as we update this document and be advised that some of this information may be out-of-date or could be changed prior to launch.
 Thank you for your patience.</aside>

 [Augur](https://app.augur.net) is a decentralized prediction market platform that runs on Ethereum.

 The stable Augur application is built and hosted at [https://app.augur.net](https://app.augur.net).
 If you want to use or help test Augur, you do not need to download or install anything!
 Just go to [https://app.augur.net](https://app.augur.net) and start using it.
 (If you want to use our cutting-edge development client, this is maintained at [https://dev.augur.net](https://dev.augur.net) -- warning, we push changes to augur-dev.firebaseapp.com pretty rapidly, so it can be a bit buggy!
 We suggest simply using [https://app.augur.net](https://app.augur.net) for a more stable experience.)

-Augur has its own dedicated stack exchange which can be found at [augur.stackexchange.com](https://augur.stackexchange.com/).
-The stack exchange allows people to ask questions about Augur and get answers to those questions.
+Augur has its own dedicated Stack Exchange which can be found at [augur.stackexchange.com](https://augur.stackexchange.com/).
+The Stack Exchange allows people to ask questions about Augur and get answers to those questions.
 It's a great resource to find the answers for questions you might have that aren't answered directly in these documents.
-You can also try our Slack, which is open to the pubic.
+Additionally, you can chat with us on [Discord](https://discordapp.com).
 If you'd like to join the conversation, just go to [invite.augur.net](http://invite.augur.net) and sign up.
-Generally, questions are based asked in the `#dev` or `#general` channels.
+Most questions are best asked in the `#dev` or `#general` channels.

 Getting Started
 ---------------